abhinav4848/Obsidian-Medicine/cancer- pancreas.md

   - pancreatic head adenocarcinoma
 ---
 # Risk Factor
-Smoking, DM, Chronic pancreatitis, age, HNPCC, BRCA2, MEN
+Smoking, DM, Chronic pancreatitis, age, HNPCC, BRCA2, MEN, KRAS *(alcohol is not an independent risk factor)*

 # Clinical Features
-- Painless jaundice,
+- Painless jaundice (there can be epigastric pain radiating to back and worse on lying flat or after eating),
 - Weight loss,
 - anorexia,
 - epigastric pain,